D-R-S/panda_control/README.md

 **ATTENTION**  A large part of the structure of the original repository changed to fit into the framework of our task.`franka_ros` is now `franka_stack`.

-**TODO** CLEAN UP CODE (FRANKA_STACK HAS REDUNDANCIES, REDUCE FRANKA_PYTHON TO KEYBORD CONTROL), WRITE README AND LICENCE FOR FRANKA_PYTHON, TEST, UPLOAD
+**TODO** GO BACK TO FRANKA_ROS AND RENAME THE CATKIN WORKSPACE OR PUT FRANKA_PYTHON INTO FRANKA_ROS, CLEAN UP CODE (FRANKA_STACK HAS REDUNDANCIES, REDUCE FRANKA_PYTHON TO KEYBORD CONTROL), WRITE README AND LICENCE FOR FRANKA_PYTHON, TEST, UPLOAD

 ## Major Changes
 ### franka_ros (catkin_ws)